Moving to New Zealand from UK

 Watch this video to discover why New Zealand is one of the most desirable destinations for UK expats — offering breathtaking scenery, world-class healthcare, a thriving job market and an enviable quality of life in a safe and welcoming environment.

-If you are preparing to relocate, our Leaving the UK guide is a great starting point to understand the logistics and financial implications before your move.
+If you are preparing to relocate, our leaving the UK guide explains the logistics and financial implications to address before your move.

 Discover why thousands of UK citizens choose New Zealand every year.
 Speak to our relocation experts today.
 Call us on Tel: +44 208 058 8937 or Email connect@adviceforexpats.com